 EuroCC National Competence Center Bulgaria

-Short Description about NCC: The National Competence Centre of Bulgaria (NCC Bulgaria) in the area of High-Performance Computing (HPC), High-Performance Data Analytics (HPDA) and Artificial Intelligence (AI) has the goal to enhance and develop the competences of the Bulgarian computational community, making full use of EuroHPC resources and the EuroCC partnership.
+Short Description of NCC: The National Competence Centre of Bulgaria (NCC Bulgaria) in the area of High-Performance Computing (HPC), High-Performance Data Analytics (HPDA), and Artificial Intelligence (AI) has the goal to enhance the HPC competences and HPC uptake in Bulgaria, making full use of EuroHPC resources and the EuroCC partnership.

 The NCC Bulgaria objectives are:

-• Streamline access to high-level scientific/technical expertise and consulting through HPC know-how, access to modern equipment, software and tools.
+• Create and maintain a comprehensive portfolio of services to streamline access to scientific/technical expertise and consulting and facilitate access to advanced equipment, competences, software codes, and tools.

 The main tasks of NCC Bulgaria: